OSD Cloud

 OSDCloud is a solution for deploying Windows 10/11 x64 over the internet using the OSD PowerShell Module.
 This works by booting to WinPE where the OSDisk is wiped and partitioned.
 Once this is complete, the Windows Operating System is downloaded from Microsoft Update (using CuRL), before finally being staged (expanded) on the OSDisk.
 Driver Packs from Dell, Lenovo, and HP are downloaded directly from each of the manufacturers where they are installed in WinPE or in the Windows Specialize Phase.
 For computers that do not have a Driver Pack, hardware drivers are downloaded from Microsoft Update, so this should work on just about any computer model out there

-On this page, I’m going to give a very simple overview and demo, for the basic functionality.
-Once you know the basics, you can start to go much further, implementing your own unattend file, enable or disable capabilities, remove Appx packages and more.
-See Functions
+On this page, I’m going to give a very simple overview and demo, of the basic functionality.
+Once you know the basics, you can start to go much further, implementing your own unattended file, enabling or disabling capabilities, removing Appx packages, and more.
+See Functions.

 Requirements

-OSDCloud requires that you boot from WinPE which has PowerShell and a few other items enabled, and has Internet Access.
-Rest of the hard work of adding Modules to WinPE, David has simplified down to a couple commands.
+OSDCloud requires that you boot from WinPE which has PowerShell and a few other items enabled and has Internet Access.
+Rest of the hard work of adding Modules to WinPE, David has simplified it down to a couple of commands.
 The content is hosted on GitHub, so you can always go behind the scenes and take a look, nothing is a black box.

 What I appreciate about OSDBuilder is the logging.
 Everything you could want is logged.
 Using this method, then posting the logs to your internal doc site provides complete transparency for what is going into your OS Media.